Cepa95/OnlineTrainingSystem/README.md

 - **Coach-Client Interaction**
   - Coaches can create tailored training programs for clients.
+  - Coaches can streamline their workflow and enhance efficiency by utilizing templates to create workouts.

 - **Progress Tracking**
   - Clients can fill out forms to track their progress, and the software calculates and monitors their improvements.
-  - Clients can visualize their fitness journey through dynamic charts that illustrate their measurements, offering an engaging and visually appealing representation of their progress over time
+  - Clients can visualize their fitness journey through dynamic charts that illustrate their measurements, offering an engaging and visually appealing representation of their progress over time.

 - **Workout Plan Delivery**
   - Clients have the ability to download their training programs in PDF format.